rabiddonkey33/nematicscode/README.md

 In interface.c the boundary conditions for the velocities have been set such that the two walls along the x axis are periodic and every othber wall is no slip.
 This begins on line 104.

-After running a simulations a folder labeled "test" will appear in your directory with
+After running a simulations a folder labeled "test" will appear in your directory with data files for each component of the Q tensor and velocity (if you have that enabled) for each time step

 Analysis Code:
-In this code I
+This code extracts our data from the test folder and puts it into an hdf5 file system.
+In mypythonlib you will find a list of basic functions that we call in our analysis code.
+Our analysis code consists of:
-I have created functions to
+Frank.py: Calculates and plots each type of Frank deformation (bend, twist, splay)  of a system at each time point